marin-m/vmlinux-to-elf/README.md

 ## Kernels support
 It supports kernels from version 2.6.10 (December 2004) until now.
 Only kernels explicitly configured without `CONFIG_KALLSYMS` should not be supported.

-For raw kernels, the following architectures can be detected (using magics from [binwalk](https://github.com/ReFirmLabs/binwalk/blob/master/src/binwalk/magic/binarch)): MIPSEL, MIPSEB, ARMEL, ARMEB, PowerPC, SPARC, x86, x86-64, ARM64, MIPS64, SuperH, ..
+For raw kernels, the following architectures can be detected (using magics from [binwalk](https://github.com/ReFirmLabs/binwalk/blob/master/src/binwalk/magic/binarch)): MIPSEL, MIPSEB, ARMEL, ARMEB, PowerPC, SPARC, x86, x86-64, ARM64, MIPS64, SuperH, ARC.

 The following kernel compression formats can be automatically detected: XZ, LZMA, GZip, BZ2.
 Support for LZO, LZ4, Zstd may be added upon request.